spconger/IChing/README.md

 # IChing
 A python app to emulate the ancient Chinese fortune telling text. <br/>
-First commit simply consists of the python class Hexline.
+First commit simply consists of the python class Hexline. <br/>
+Second commit is for the Hexagram class.